SciPost/SciPost/README.rst

 Installing
 ==========

-See the :doc:`detailed installation instructions <docs/installation>`.
+See the detailed installation instructions in ``docs/installation``.

 Deployement
 ===========

-Details about the deployment of the production server is in :doc:`docs/deployment`.
+Details about the deployment of the production server is in ``docs/deployment``.